Brigham Young University: Culture and activities

 BYU was ranked by The Princeton Review in 2008 as 14th in the nation for having the happiest students and highest quality of life.
 The Princeton Review has also ranked BYU the "#1 stone-cold sober school" in the nation for 22 consecutive years, most likely due to students' adherence to the university's Honor Code.
 Additionally, according to the Uniform Crime Reports, incidents of crime in Provo are lower than the national average, with murder classified as very rare and robberies are about 1/10 the national average.
 In 2016, Business Insider rated BYU as the #1 safest college campus in the nation.

-Fraternities and sororities are prohibited at BYU, so most on-campus student activities and clubs are organized by the BYU Student Service Association (BYUSA), the university's official student association.
+Fraternities and sororities are prohibited at BYU, so most on-campus student activities and clubs are organized by the BYU Student Service Association (BYU SA), the university's official student association, or by campus wards and stakes (official religious divisions with student leaders, budgets, and regular activities).
 Other groups such as comedy troupe Divine Comedy are sponsored by academic departments.
 BYU also sponsored a question-answering service known as the "100 Hour Board" where anyone with an account could ask a question, with topics ranging from academic questions to questions about relationships or church doctrine, and it was answered in 100 hours by pseudo-anonymous BYU students.
 In its early days, it was affiliated with The Universe.
 The 100 Hour Board is now scheduled for archive with its last answer being posted in 2021.

 BYU's Wilkinson Center serves as the hub for entertainment on campus and includes a bowling alley, a movie theater, and an eatery.
 BYU's Outdoors Unlimited service provides rental and repairs for recreational equipment to help students take advantage of nearby outdoor activities like mountain biking, backpacking, rafting, and skiing.